Our Chapters

 Tom Lang

-Tom spent his formative years in Louisville Kentucky where the majestic Ohio River and nearby Rough River Reservoir began his fascination with fishing and fisheries resources.
-Tom is a graduate of Purdue University where he majored in Fisheries and Aquatic Sciences, minoring in both Communication and History and he is also a graduate of the University of Arkansas at Pine Bluff (UAPB) where he earned a Master of Science in Aquaculture/Fisheries.
-Tom’s research at UAPB focused on evaluating the Arkansas Game and Fish Commission’s Family and Community Fishing Program and aquatic education Fishing Derby Program.
+Tom spent his formative years in Louisville, Kentucky where the mighty Ohio River and nearby Rough River Lake began his fascination with fishing and fisheries resources.
+Tom is a graduate of Purdue University where he majored in Fisheries and Aquatic Sciences, with minors in Communication and History and he is also a graduate of the University of Arkansas at Pine Bluff where he earned a Master of Science in Aquaculture/Fisheries.
+Tom’s research at UAPB focused on evaluating the Arkansas Game and Fish Commission’s Family and Community Fishing and Fishing Derby programs.

-Tom is an accomplished author in the fisheries field having written numerous manuscripts and contributed to multiple book projects including, most notably, co-editing the American Fisheries Society book “Urban and Community Fisheries Programs; Development, Management, and Evaluation.”
-He is currently co-editing a book on the future of angling participation.
-Further, Tom routinely organizes symposia and delivers conference presentations on a host of pertinent topics in the fisheries field.
+Tom is an accomplished author in the fisheries field having written numerous manuscripts, and contributed to multiple book projects including, most notably, developing and co-editing two American Fisheries Society books titled “Urban and Community Fisheries Programs; Development, Management, and Evaluation” and “Angler Recruitment, Retention, and Reactivation: The Future of Fisheries and Aquatic Conservation.”
+Tom routinely organizes symposia and delivers presentations on a host of pertinent topics in the fisheries field.
+He recently co-authored two manuscripts on ShareLunker Bass and co-organized an international symposium on Black Bass.

-He has been tremendously active in serving the largest and oldest society of professional fisheries scientists in the world, the American Fisheries Society.
-He served as a member of the Society’s Governing Board for five years, he has served on and chaired numerous Society level committees, is a past-President of the AFS Socioeconomics Section and a past-President of the AFS Fish Habitat Section.
-Tom is also a past-President of a national organization, the Aquatic Resources Education Association.
-Finally, he has also served as a member of the National Fish Habitat Partnership Board.
+He has been tremendously active in serving the largest and oldest society of professional fisheries scientists, the American Fisheries Society.
+He served on the Society’s Governing Board, has served on and chaired numerous Society level committees, is a past-President of both the AFS Socioeconomics Section and the AFS Fish Habitat Section.
+Tom is also a past-President of the Aquatic Resources Education Association, has served on the National Fish Habitat Partnership board, and the board of Fishing’s Future.

 Fishing's Future heroes